-A few months ago I have written an article about how to read articles 3x faster on your mobile phone, the trick involved a tip to use the speech to text feature, and making it’s reading speed a little faster so that you can still understand it and read article faster.
+A few months ago, I wrote an article about how to read articles 3x faster on your mobile phone, the trick involved a tip to use the speech to text feature and making the reading speed a little faster so that you can still understand it and read article faster.

-And obviously, I am talking about the first draft, because posting an article on Techtippr goes through three steps.
+Obviously, I am talking about the first draft because posting an article on Techtippr takes three steps.

 - In the second part, I correct the spelling and typos,